konabuta/fta-azure-machine-learning/mlops-JPN/mlops-blog-draft.md

 ### Level 0 : No MLOps

-This is the level to preprocess data, train model and deploy model interactively and exploratory.
+This is a level to pre-process data manually from data source and train and deploy model interactively and exploratory.
 Data scientists work on a individual basis.

 There will be reproducibility issues of your machine learning models.
-Assets generated in the platform which is not maintained by the organization and team are unreliable and not responsible.
+Assets generated in the platform which is not maintained by the organization and team.
+And no test is configured.
+So deployed model is unreliable and not responsible.